 - Currencyfair Vs Transferwise (the large Peer to Peer companies)

-- Transferwise vs World First (how do they match with the best providers)
+- Transferwise vs World First (how do they match with the best money transfer companies)

 Peer to peer currency exchange relate to companies that allow clients to send money directly between two marketplace participants (each using a different currency) in a decentralized way.
 The term is derived from the world of computing, where a P2P application refers to a program running on two or more terminals, where each peer has equal privileges.